The first 25 years

 He continues to write for Country Way magazine and writes a regular blog.

 In addition to his evangelistic experience Barry has also served four churches in a pastoral and teaching capacity.
 From 1968 to 1989 he was a member of a ministry team in an Independent Baptist Church in Hastings.
 From 1990 to 2005 he served as the Minister of a Congregational Church in Herstmonceux, East Sussex and undertook further theological training.
 From 2005 until 2016 he served Yelvertoft Congregational Church, Northamptonshire.

 Wider Denominational Responsibilities

-While working comfortably with churches of various traditions, Barry is an ordained minister within the Congregational Federation.
+Barry is an ordained minister within the Congregational Federation, but has a passion to work with different denominations.
 He is a former President of the Federation and has served on its Council, the Mission and Society Committee, Pastoral Care Board, and was for many years the chairman of the Inter-Church Board responsible for national ecumenical relationships.
 He also served as a member of the Executive Committee for the International Congregational Fellowship.

 Barry now lives in Market Harborough, Leicestershire, having moved with his wife and ministry colleague in 2005.
 After 45 years of partnership in ministry, Doreen died in the spring of 2020.
 He has also served as a director of several companies and as the MD for two of these.
 He is a co-author of Time for Action, a CTBI publication addressing issues of cause of sexual abuse in a church context, and appropriate pastoral support.
 He also co-wrote a report for the House of Bishops of the Church of England, entitled Responding Well.
 He teaches on matters of safeguarding for the Salvation Army, among others.